ritua2/gib/README.md

 # Start the middle layer
-# if not already in the directory named, middle-layer then:
+# if not already in the directory named middle-layer then switch to it - uncomment the command below
 #cd middle-layer
 docker-compose up -d